aniou/morfe/README.md

 > [!IMPORTANT]
 > At this moment You should take a look at [MORFE/O](https://github.com/aniou/morfeo):
 > more feature rich and way faster than this implementation.
-Also has current memory
+MORFE/O supports not only
-> map for A2560X.
-MORFE/O supports bot only for m68k but also for C256-line of systems!
+> m68k but also for C256-line of systems!
 >
 > This repo (morfe) is rather abandoned and lost sync with current state of hardware.